Minsheng Bank tells the story of Beijing's credit worries

-HONG KONG The funding crunch prompted by China's central bank was meant to teach a lesson to the Chinese banks that continue to embrace risky lending tactics.
+HONG KONG, June 27 The funding crunch prompted by China's central bank was meant to teach a lesson to the Chinese banks that continue to embrace risky lending tactics.

 The PBOC's refusal to inject cash into the money market system last week caused a spike in inter-bank lending rates.
 Suddenly, banks used to borrowing at 3 percent saw the rate at which their peers would lend to them jump as high as 25 percent.